 If your horse ties up, allow it to stand quietly to rest its muscles.
 If you notice red or reddish-brown colored urine, that’s a sign your horse is in danger of muscle and kidney damage.
 A call to a vet for intravenous fluids is the prescribed treatment at that point.
 Blevins noted the best solution for tying up, however, is to prevent it before it happens.

-“Keeping your horse hydrated and gradually conditioning to increased exercise is the safest way to get ready for a summer of riding,”
+“Keeping your horse hydrated and gradually conditioning to increased exercise is the safest way to prevent tying up and get ready for a summer of riding,”

-The transition from winter to warm weather may also mean tweaking your horse's diet, especially if your horse works hard or you plan to travel a lot.
-Part of a thoughtful nutrition plan may include cutting back carbs in horse feed in hot weather.
+The transition from winter to warm weather may also mean adjusting your horse's diet, especially if your horse works hard or you plan to travel a lot.
+Part of a thoughtful nutrition plan may include cutting back the amount of carbs you're feeding horses in summer.

-Dr. Blevins recommends reducing soluble carbohydrates—like grains and grass—during warm months.
+Dr. Blevins recommends reducing horses' soluble carbohydrates—like grass and grain.
 Feeding too much can produce excess gas, acid, and endotoxins which cause horses digestive discomfort, colic, and sometimes laminitis.

-“Limiting carbohydrate intake when trailering and riding in the heat helps prevent lactic acid buildup in the muscles and ulcers in the stomach,” Blevins said.
+“Limiting carbohydrate intake when riding and hauling horses in hot weather helps prevent lactic acid buildup in the muscles and ulcers in the stomach,” Blevins said.

-If reducing carbs creates a weight loss concern for your horse, consider feeding more roughage (fiber) and fat for energy.
+If reducing carbs creates a worry of your horse losing weight in summer, consider feeding more roughage (fiber) and fat for energy.
 Soaked beet pulp, which is high in fiber, and a fat source like vegetable oil are good options.
 Both are abundant in calories and can help provide energy horses need.
 As a comparison, fat has a decided edge in dietary energy, delivering 2.25 times the calories as a similar measure of carbohydrates.